jonnieZG/EButton/README.md

-# EButton - Single Event-Based Button Driver
+# EButton - Event-Based Button Driver

 ## Why This One?
 **`EButton`** is short for "Event Button".
 I wrote this library in need of a reliable, compact driver for controlling a single key in